 If you’ve ever dug into Facebook ads, you’ve probably heard of their Lookalike audiences.
 For those unfamiliar, it’s Facebook’s audience generating tool, where you input a highly relevant “source” audience — typically your customers — and Facebook ads harnesses its vast powers of psychographic data and machine learning to create a larger audience that it deems most similar, according to your target parameters.

 The most typical audience involves using an audience of your previous customers as the “source,”, and setting “United States 1%” as a targeting parameter.
-Facebook will then output an audience of 2.4 million Americans (1% of the US’ population) its machines deems the most “similar” to your customers.
+Facebook will then output an audience of 2.4 million Americans (1% of the US’ population) its machines deem the most “similar” to your customers.
 As Facebook’s learned machines get increasingly more learned (on its inevitable path to human subjugation), Lookalike audiences have become increasingly more effective.

 Lookalike audiences can be effective for lead targeting, especially if you already have 1000+ good email subscribers or customers in the United States to input as a seed (if you don’t, substitute Facebook page engagers, Instagram engagers, or website retargets as a seed).